My Little Pony (IDW Publishing): Micro-series (February 2013 – December 2013)

 My Little Pony: Micro-series is a companion series of single-issue stories that each focus on a single main character.
 It ran between February and December 2013 for 10 issues.
 IDW had originally planned to publish six issues, one for each pony in Twilight Sparkle's circle of friends; however, their success prompted Curnow to state that the series would be extended to feature supporting characters from the TV series.
 The micro-series ended after issue #10, replaced by another series subtitled Friends Forever that began in January 2014.

 Micro-series was an idea born out from comic writer Thom Zahler.
 At the time of the main comic series announcement at the 2012 Comic-Con, Zahler had interest in doing cover art for the series, and approached IDW editor Bobby Curnow at the Con about his interest.
 Curnow later contacted Zahler and asked him to pitch stories for a smaller series; one such pitch included a crossover with Mars Attacks! penned during a convention panel in Baltimore.
 Though Zahler had pitched stories for all the main characters, he ultimately was the author for the Twilight comic.
 Zahler stated that prior to the comics he had seen a few episodes, and considered the characters as developed by Faust to be "wonderfully represented" and that the show itself had "a very classic cartoon element" that made cross-generational writing easy to do.
 Cook herself wrote the third micro-issue featuring Rarity, and saw the single-issue format as more like "episodes of the TV show" compared to the larger arcs of the main series, and can be "slice-of-life stories that really explore the character" without bringing in the full cast.
-Various writers and artists involved with the other issues.
+Various writers and artists were involved with the other issues.